lateralblast/guige/README.md

 Things I plan to do:

-- Support for nightly build images etc
-- Script cleanup and more flexibility
 - Full support for 20.04 (at the moment LVM based installs are working ZFS is not)
 - Support for modified squashfs being copied to install ISO
-- Run via docker/multipass to enable building VMs easier on non Linux platforms
+- Run via multipass to enable building VMs easier on non Linux platforms

 Thanks
 ------